scttohara/scttohara/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building a website with Python/Django/Graphql/not-sure-about-storage/etc because I have a few command line games written that I think would be pretty fun through a web browser...Additionally, I'm working on a machine learning algorithm side project
+- 🔭 I’m currently working on building a website with Python/Django/Graphql/not-sure-about-storage/etc because I have a few command line games written that I think would be pretty fun through a web browser (i.e. the python_card_game, US_states-capitals_game, and one or two others).
+When it is up and working I'll have a link here
 - 🌱 I’m currently learning how to love myself better
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...